trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Conditional flows

 A first example of conditional flow control in a routine using the `CASE` statement.
-The simple `bigint` input value is compared to a number of values.
+The simple `bigint` input value is compared to a number of values:

 ```sql
 FUNCTION simple_case(a bigint)